-The following describes the periodic reporting requirements under five state laws for certain corporate entities to file reports regarding their business relationships with these states, as well as their political contributions and those of their affiliates, PACs, directors and employees.
-The states are Illinois, Maryland, New Jersey, Pennsylvania and Rhode Island.
-There are also state and local pay-to-play disclosure and certification requirements in numerous other jurisdictions, but these disclosures are generally on a rolling, ongoing or contract-specific basis as opposed to having a hard due date.1 Please contact us if you would like additional information on or assistance with any of these jurisdictions.
+The following describes periodic pay-to-play reporting requirements under Illinois, Maryland, New Jersey, Pennsylvania and Rhode Island laws.
+Certain corporate entities must file reports regarding their business relationships with these states, as well as their political contributions and those of their affiliates, PACs, directors and employees.
+There also are state and local pay-to-play disclosure and certification requirements in numerous other jurisdictions, but these disclosures are generally on a rolling, ongoing or contract-specific basis, as opposed to having a hard due date1.
+We have summary charts available describing these pay-to-play reporting requirements.
+Please contact us if you would like additional information or assistance regarding any of these jurisdictions.
+Please contact us if you would like additional information on or assistance with any of these jurisdictions.

-The company must certify on every bid and contract as to whether the company is required to register and must acknowledge that the contract is voidable for the failure to comply with the registration requirement.
-The company must notify any Illinois state or local political committee to which it makes a contribution that it is registered with the board.
-Any affiliated person or affiliated entity of the company that makes a contribution to any Illinois state or local political committee must notify the recipient of its affiliation with the company.
-Notification must be in writing and at the time of the contribution.
+The company must certify on every bid and contract as to whether the company is required to register and must acknowledge that the contract is voidable for failure to comply with the registration requirement.
+The company also must notify any Illinois state or local political committee to which it makes a contribution that it is registered with the Board of Elections.
+Any affiliated person or entity of the company that makes a contribution to any Illinois state or local political committee must notify the recipient of its affiliation with the company.
+Notification must be in writing and made at the time of the contribution.
 The donor must document in writing the date of doing so.
-The certificate of registration with the board may serve as the required written notice.
+The certificate of registration with the Board of Elections may serve as the required written notice.

-An entity with reportable contributions also must itemize its Maryland state and local government contracts of $200,000 or more, disclosing the amount and nature of the business done with the state and its political subdivisions, the agency that awarded each contract, the company awarded the contract (including a contracting company in which the filer owns a 30 percent interest), and the award, start and end dates of the contract.
-Companies having no reportable contributions are relieved of the full burden of contract disclosure but still must list the government agencies with which they do business.
+An entity with reportable contributions also must itemize its state and local government contracts of $200,000 or more, disclosing the amount and nature of the business done with the state and its political subdivisions, the agency that awarded each contract, the company awarded the contract (including any contracting company in which the filer owns a 30% interest), and the award, start and end dates of the contract.
+Companies that have no reportable contributions are relieved of the full burden of contract disclosure, but still must list the government agencies with which they do business.

-Under Pennsylvania law, a business entity is required to file a report disclosing individuals’ contributions made to Pennsylvania candidates, political parties, and PACs if the business entity has been awarded a non-bid contract (e.g., a contract let by virtue of some selection process or exercise of governmental discretion) from the Commonwealth of Pennsylvania or its political subdivisions during the preceding calendar year.
-The report requires such an entity to ascertain whether contributions have been made in excess of $1,000 during the preceding year in Pennsylvania by corporate officers, directors, associates, partners, limited partners, employees and members of their immediate families whose contributions are known by any of the above, and the immediate families of the above.
+A business entity is required to file a report disclosing individuals’ contributions made to state and local candidates, political parties and PACs if the business entity has been awarded a no-bid contract (e.g., a contract let by virtue of some selection process or exercise of governmental discretion) from the Commonwealth of Pennsylvania or its political subdivisions during the preceding calendar year.
+The report requires such an entity to ascertain whether contributions have been made in excess of $1,000 during the preceding year in Pennsylvania by corporate officers, directors, associates, partners, limited partners, employees (and members of their immediate families) whose contributions are known by any of the above and the immediate families of the above.
 The specific information required on this report includes the name of the contributor, the contributor’s relationship to the corporation, to whom the funds were contributed and when, and the amount.
 A business entity is not required to report the activity of the officers, directors or employees of its subsidiaries.
 A statement must be filed regardless of whether there are any contributions to report.
 This report is due by February 15.

 Any business entity contracting with a Rhode Island state agency to sell goods or services at a cost of $5,000 or more annually must file an affidavit with the Rhode Island Board of Elections if it has, within the 24 months preceding the date of the contract, made contributions in excess of $250 in the aggregate within a calendar year to any state candidate or political party.